riff-lang/site/src/doc.md

 ```

 Subscripting a string with expression $i$ retrieves the character at
-index $i$, as if the string were a contiguous array of characters.
+index $i$, as if the string were a contiguous table of characters.

 ```
 "Hello"[1]  // "e"